What Are the Challenges Involved in a Dog Bite Case?

 Interviewer: When you meet with a client for the first time, what are you going to ask them to prepare for you?
 Are there any items that you need to bring or anything that would help with their case that they should include?

 Stephen Boutros: Photographs in dog bite cases are extremely important.
 They should be of the fresh injuries.
-We need a list of all the health care providers to date and the medical bills incurred to date.
-But we also help secure medical care for people who have had dog bites.
+I need a list of all the health care providers to date and the medical bills incurred to date.
+But I also help secure medical care for people who have had dog bites.
 We’ll send our clients to board certified plastic surgeons and make sure that they get all the health care they need to treat their wounds and any other damages or injuries that they’ve suffered.

 Interviewer: Are there any particular cases that you’d like to share with us about dog attack cases?

 Stephen Boutros: I’ve discussed a few throughout the interview in general.
-We’ve had very significant recoveries from very significant dog bite and animal attack cases.
+I’ve had very significant recoveries from very significant dog bite and animal attack cases.
 There usually is the avenue of recoveries due to homeowner’s insurance.
 However, the most tragic cases are those involving children.

 Children are innocent and they don’t always understand how dangerous these animals are.
 It goes to emphasize the responsibility that owners have when they’re going to own inherently dangerous animals like pit bulls and others of that nature.